newbreedofgeek/react-stepzilla/README.md

       {name: 'Step 5', component: <Step5 />}
     ]
 ```
-*as of v4.2.0 you can also use Pure Components but they wont support validation, see Step2.js in the examples directory for more info.*
+*as of v7.0.0 you can use React Hooks based function components that also support custom state based validation using the `isValidated` method (see Step5.js in the examples directory).
+Note that Pure Components (functions without state or refs) can also be used but they wont support validation, see Step2.js in the examples directory for more info.*

 - and now render it out somewhere in your app
 ```